Governor Cuomo gives an update on COVID-19 in New York State

 ALBANY, N.Y.
-(WETM)- Governor Andrew gave an update on COVID-19.
-Governor Cuomo stated that with pandemics such as we are facing that uniformity works.
+(WETM) — Governor Andrew Cuomo gave an update on COVID-19 Tuesday.

+The Governor stated that with pandemics such as what we are facing that uniformity works.
 He has been working with other governors to keep uniformity with other states.

 He stated that these rules are state-wide and not made by local leaders.
 He has heard that people have been upset with the local leaders for the closures that have been implemented.
 He said if people want to be upset with someone, be upset with him.